AlphaeusNg/Seeking-Biblical-Truth/Word of God/1. Topics/Helpful traditions of COC heritage vs unhelpful principles.md

-To be asked: Your point on strict patternism is not explained well enough, please elaborate further on why COC demonstrates that and why the Bible does not stand for their practices
+To be asked: Your point on strict patternism is not explained well enough, please elaborate further on why COC demonstrates that and why the Bible does not stand for their practices.
+The verses quoted also don't seem to make sense, need to explain further.